 Saint Ignatius Parish is a welcoming and inclusive Catholic community.
 A Jesuit parish, we are called to be companions of Jesus.
 We come together through Word and Sacrament to grow in our relationship with God and to find the inspiration, desire and strength to be men and women for others.
 We seek to find God in all things by deepening our faith, listening with discerning and joyful hearts, and actively serving the poor and suffering, all for the greater glory of God.

 Our magnificent St. Ignatius Church is the legacy of a dynamic and continuous Jesuit presence in San Francisco from the City’s earliest days.
 The first St. Ignatius Church was a simple, wooden structure on Market Street between 4th and 5th Streets.
 It was dedicated in July 1855, only six years after the first Jesuit Fathers arrived in San Francisco from Italy.

-Worship Commission supports our parish liturgical prayer through the preparation and care of our worship environment and through fostering the development of our parish liturgical ministers.
+Gives direction to the liturgical life of the parish through the preparation and care of our worship environment and the formation of liturgical ministers.